apple/swift-nio-imap/Sources/NIOIMAPCore/NIOIMAPCore.docc/Commands.md

 - ``ListSelectOptions``
 - ``ReturnOption``

-### Mailbox Selection
+### Mailbox Selection and Creation

-Parameters used when selecting or creating mailboxes.
+Parameters for selecting, examining, or creating mailboxes.

 - ``SelectParameter``
 - ``QResyncParameter``